NVIDIA/DeepLearningExamples/FasterTransformer/v2/README.md

 The following configurations are supported in the FasterTransformer decoder and decoding.
 - Batch size (B<sub>1</sub>) * beam width (B<sub>2</sub>): smaller than 1024
-- Sequence length (S): smaller or equal to 128
+- Sequence length (S): smaller than 1024
 - Head number (H): 8 and 12
 - Size per head (N): 64
 - Vocabulary size (V): from 64 to 30000